AWS OpenSearch¶

 OpenSearchDashboardsHeapTotal |

-The amount of heap memory, in MiB, allocated to OpenSearch Dashboards.
+The amount of heap memory allocated to OpenSearch Dashboards in MiB.
 Different EC2 instance types may affect the exact memory allocation.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 OpenSearchDashboardsHeapUsed |

-The absolute amount of heap memory, in MiB, used by OpenSearch Dashboards.
+The absolute amount of heap memory used by OpenSearch Dashboards in MiB.
 Related node statistics: Maximum Related cluster statistics: Sum, Maximum, Average |

 OpenSearchDashboardsHeapUtilization |

-The percentage of the maximum available heap memory used by OpenSearch Dashboards.
+The maximum percentage of available heap memory used by OpenSearch Dashboards.
 If this value exceeds 80%, consider scaling your cluster.
 Related node statistics: Maximum Related cluster statistics: Minimum, Maximum, Average |

 OpenSearchDashboardsResponseTimesMaxInMillis |

-The maximum time, in milliseconds, that OpenSearch Dashboards took to respond to a request.
+The maximum time (in milliseconds) taken by OpenSearch Dashboards to respond to a request.
 If requests consistently take a long time to return results, consider increasing the size of the instance type.
 Related node statistics: Maximum Related cluster statistics: Maximum, Average |

 OpenSearchDashboardsOS1MinuteLoad |